* Unclear when EU Commission will approve new GM crop

 Under the EU's voting rules, that was not enough to ensure rejection.
 Instead, the decision reverts to the European Commission, the EU executive, which says it now has to approve the crop, although it has not stated when it will do so.

 In their letter dated Feb.
 12 and seen by Reuters, the ministers said the level of opposition would not allow approval under most democratic decision-making procedures.

 "Those who believe in the value of the EU to its citizens are rightly concerned how this will play out in the upcoming European elections," the letter said.

 Members of the European Parliament face elections in May.

 The letter is signed by foreign and European affairs ministers from Austria, Bulgaria, Cyprus, France, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland and Slovenia.

 The Commission says extensive scientific research has found the new GM crop is safe, while the five nations that supported it, including Britain, say EU farmers risk falling behind their peers in the Americas and Asia.

-In a possible compromise, the Commission is reviving a proposal that would enable member states to allow GM cultivation if they wish to do so, while others could ban GM crops.
+In a possible compromise, the Commission is reviving another proposal on GM cultivation, which would enable member states that wish to allow it to do so, while others could ban GM crops.